While car accidents can result in all types of injury, some of the most common accident injuries include:

 - Sprains and strains including tearing of tendons and ligaments within the spinal cord complex

 Head injuries/head trauma – When a person’s head suffers any major blow or impact, injuries can be very serious, especially when coupled with a loss of consciousness.
-Head injuries can range from concussion to brain damage, so they require immediate medical attention.
+Head injuries can range from a concussion to brain damage, so they require immediate medical attention.
 If you suffer from a headache or simply just feel that you banged your head during an accident, seek medical care right away because an undiagnosed head injury can be deadly.

-Brain trauma – Brain trauma often results from head injury, but within the first few moments following an accident you may not realize that a brain injury has occurred, especially because the injured person often loses consciousness.
+Brain trauma – Brain trauma often results from a head injury, but within the first few moments following an accident you may not realize that a brain injury has occurred, especially because the injured person often loses consciousness.
 Brain trauma or injury can result in temporary medical conditions and long-term medical impairment, including the loss of basic abilities necessary to resume your daily life.

-Knee injury – The knees are often injured in car accidents because they are unprotected by air bags or other safety measures, and they often bear the full force of an impact.
+Knee injury – The knees are often injured in car accidents because they are unprotected by airbags or other safety measures, and they often bear the full force of an impact.
 Some knee injuries can result in permanent disability or chronic pain requiring surgery or therapy.

 Lower limb injury – Much like the knees, the legs are vulnerable to injury in an auto accident.
 Some injuries like minor fractures may be treatable and heal completely within weeks or months.
 Others require more extensive therapy and rehabilitation, and even surgery.

 Connective tissue injury – This is one of the most common injuries following a car accident.
 An impact to the body can affect connective tissues, resulting in pain – some of which may resolve itself over time, while other injuries may develop into chronic problems if not properly treated.
 Back and neck stiffness are key symptoms, and because they are also associated with other more serious injuries, it’s best to seek medical attention immediately to determine the true nature of the injury.